 Tutorial: Features & labels#

-In the previous tutorial (Tutorial: Files & datasets), we learned about about how to leverage basic metadata for files & datasets to access data (query, search, stage & load).
+In the previous tutorial (Tutorial: Artifacts), we learned about about how to leverage basic metadata for artifacts to access data (query, search, cache & load).

 Here, we walk through annotating & validating data with features & labels to improve:

-1. Finding data: Which datasets measured expression of cell marker CD14?
+1. Finding data: Which collections measured expression of cell marker CD14?
 Which characterized cell line K562?
-Which datasets have a test & train split?
+Which collections have a test & train split?
 Etc.

 2. Using data: Are there typos in feature names?
 Are there typos in sampled labels?
 Are units of features consistent?
 Etc.